CeilingFanGuides

 Pedestal fans are a practical alternative to their bigger cousins, but they do lack the same versatility.

-They are typically less expensive and quieter than wall-mounted fans.
 They are available in both wired and wireless options, so there is no need for extra wiring or lights.

-They can also add depth to your home’s architectural features and make them look even better.
 They can also be a decent option for small spaces, as they are often smaller than ceiling fans.

 Here are some additional benefits for pedestal fans: